 There are situations where a child may be considered emancipated before they turn 19.
 For example, if a child gets married or joins the military, child support normally ends.
 The same goes for children who are employed and living independently.

-However, there are situations where a request that child support be continued will be honored by the court.
-For example, a child working to cover educational expenses may still be entitled to the benefits of child support.
+If your child is deemed emancipated, you may no longer need to pay child support.
+However, circumstances vary.
+There are situations where a request that child support is continued will be honored by the court.
+For example, a child working to cover educational expenses may still be entitled to child support benefits.

 Voluntary Continuation of Support